jgerity/uspas2016_project3/uspas_ring.md

 **Focusing Doublet:**
 Necessary gradients of the quads depend on beam energy and the divergence.
 The maximum beam size will influence the aperture and hence the achievable gradient.

+Weak focusing considerations need to be handled formally (tapered dipole edge) Dispersion function calculation in dipoles (can ignore edge taper)

 **Synchrotron loss per turn:**

 is dependent on the beam energy and the radius of curvature in the bending magnets.
 The wiggler will cause additional energy loss.
 The characteristic energy emitted also depends on the beam energy and the bending radius.